Motorcycle Operations and Training

 Law enforcement motorcycle operators are exposed to road, traffic, and engine noise, sirens, and radio transmissions, sometimes simultaneously.
 There are products available that can help with hearing protection without eliminating the ability to hear.
 One such product is Hocks Noise Breaker, a custom molded earpiece that can be worn by individuals operating law enforcement motorcycle personnel.

 The Snell Memorial Foundation, a non-profit organization, is dedicated exclusively to head protection, including helmet testing, standards development, and public education.
 Snell puts helmets through a battery of destructive tests to ensure they protect the head from direct impact with surfaces or objects that might be encountered in a motorcycling accident.
 A helmet meeting the standards will bear the Snell certification.
-Read more about the certification program, watch their educational videos, or take a guided tour at the North Highlands, CA facility.
+Read more about the certification program or take a guided tour at the North Highlands, CA facility.